Bad Ass design and manufacturing of injection molds since 1968.

-Since 1968 B A Die Mold, Inc. in Aurora, IL, has worked with some of the top OEMs in the country, lending its expertise in the design and manufacture of injection molds for everything from automotive parts and home appliances to water filtration and medical products.
+BA Die Mold Inc. has worked with some of the top OEMs in the country, lending our expertise to everything from automotive parts and home appliances to water filtration and medical products.

-B A got its start when company Founder and CEO Alan Petrucci rented a small part of a plastics processing company’s plant in Rolling Meadows, IL.
-But the company soon outgrew the space, as it did two more locations in Downers Grove, and, in 1975, B A moved to yet a larger plant in Lisle, IL.
+BA got its start when company Founder and CEO Alan Petrucci rented a small part of a plastics processing company’s plant in Rolling Meadows, IL.
+The company soon outgrew the space, as it did two more locations in Downers Grove, and, in 1975, B A moved to yet a larger plant in Lisle, IL.
 For the next 25 years, the company grew in size and in its reputation for building first quality injection molds for plastic.
 B A peaked at about 29 employees while in Lisle – 80 if counting Imperial Plastics, a thermoset molding company Petrucci owned for 11 years.
-Then, in 2001, Petrucci, along with his daughter Francine, who joined the company full time in 1994 and is now its president and a majority co-owner, built a 16,000-square-foot manufacturing plant in Aurora, IL, where it is currently located.
+In 1994, Petrucci's daughter Francine joined the company full time.
+Together they chose Aurora, IL to build a 16,000-square-foot manufacturing plant in 2001.

 In addition, rapid prototypes and short run molding projects are also very strong customer service offerings.
 Short production runs can help the customer bridge the gap – supplying parts to get their project up and running prior to bringing and scheduling the mold into production at their facility.